-The most important thing is not to allow these embarrassing circumstances to eat away at other areas of your life including your relationships with others, your career, your health, and personal achievement.
+The most important thing is not to allow these embarrassing circumstances to eat away at other areas of your life.

-As a side note, it’s important not to indulge in addictions as a form of distraction.
-These forms of distraction will often interfere with important areas of your life and can actually make your circumstances far more complicated.
+As a side note, it’s necessary not to indulge in addictions as a form of distraction.
+These types of distractions will often interfere with critical areas of your life and can actually complicate matters even further.

 Take Time to Contemplate

-Take time to have a good think about the events that took place that led to the moment of embarrassment.
+Take a moment to think about the events that transpired that led to the moment of embarrassment.
 Ask yourself: